 | Bentonite / Clay | Incompatible | Abrasive mixture risk; complete bearing flush required |

-Compatibility Test Protocol: Blend equal parts of both greases; store at 60°C for 24 hours; measure worked penetration of the blend.
-A shift greater than 25 units (0.1 mm) from either component indicates incompatibility.
+Compatibility Test Protocol: Blend equal parts of both greases and store the mixture at 60°C for 24 hours.
+Then, measure the worked penetration of the blend, because a shift greater than 25 units (0.1 mm) from either component indicates incompatibility.

 Based on representative industry field data from grease manufacturing operations.
 Figures reflect typical documented outcomes; results vary by formulation and process conditions.